 Perhaps you haven't felt able to tell anyone how you feel because you don’t want to burden those close to you or you feel you will be judged.
 Having someone to share your problems and feelings with can be a huge relief.
 Looking for counselling is about taking care of yourself, the first step towards a better you, for yourself and for those close to you.

 I can help with all kinds of difficulties such as stress, anxiety, low mood or depression, bereavement, loss, relationships, self-esteem, abuse and self-harm.
 Whatever it is counselling can help you better understand yourself and why you feel the way you do.

-If you contact me, we can talk first on the phone and arrange an initial meeting, free of charge, to explore how I can help and how we might work together going forward.
+If you contact me, we can arrange an initial session, free of charge, to explore how I can help and how we might work together going forward.

 Training, qualifications & experience

 I have a post graduate Advanced Diploma in Psychodynamic Counselling/Psychotherapy (From The Counselling Foundation)

 I am an Registered Accredited Member of the British Association of Counselling and Psychotherapy

 IAPT trained in Dynamic Interpersonal Therapy